-Executive Order 13563 reaffirms the principles of Executive Order 12866 while calling for improvements in the nation's regulatory system to promote predictability, to reduce uncertainty, and to use the best, most innovative, and least burdensome tools for achieving regulatory ends.
+Executive Order (E.O.)
+13563 reaffirms the principles of E.O.
+12866 while calling for improvements in the nation's regulatory system to promote predictability, to reduce uncertainty, and to use the best, most innovative, and least burdensome tools for achieving regulatory ends.
 The executive order directs agencies to consider regulatory approaches that reduce burdens and maintain flexibility and freedom of choice for the public where these approaches are relevant, feasible, and consistent with regulatory objectives.
 Executive Order 13563 emphasizes further that regulations must be based on the best available science and that the rulemaking process must allow for public participation and an open exchange of ideas.
-We have developed this rule in a manner consistent with these requirements.
+The Service will develop this rule in a manner consistent with these requirements.

 Regulatory Flexibility Act

-With the negligible change in overall visitation anticipated from this proposed rule, it is unlikely that a substantial number of small entities would have more than a small economic effect.
-Therefore, we certify that, if adopted, this rule would not have a significant economic effect on a substantial number of small entities as defined under the Regulatory Flexibility Act.
-An initial regulatory flexibility analysis is not required.
-Accordingly, a Small Entity Compliance Guide is not required.
+With the negligible change in overall visitation anticipated from this proposed rule, it is unlikely that a substantial number of small entities would experience more than a small economic impact.
+Therefore, we certify that, if made final, this rule would not have a significant economic impact on a substantial number of small entities as defined under the RFA.
+An initial/final regulatory flexibility analysis is not required.
+Accordingly, a small entity compliance guide is not required.

 Takings (Executive Order 12630)

-This proposed rule does not involve the taking of private property or otherwise have taking implications under Executive Order 12630.
-This proposed rule, if adopted, would affect the public use and management of Kenai NWR, which is managed by the Service in Alaska.
+This proposed rule does not effect a taking of private property or otherwise have takings implications under Executive Order 12630.
 A takings implication assessment is not required.

 This proposed rule complies with the requirements of Executive Order 12988.
-Specifically, this rule:
+This rule:

-This proposed rule does not contain any new collections of information that require approval by the Office of Management and Budget (OMB) under the Paperwork Reduction Act (44 U.S.C.
+This proposed rule does not contain any new collections of information that require approval by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.).
-The special use permit mentioned in this proposed rule (FWS Form 3-1383-G) and the information collected on the registration form at entrance points are approved by OMB under OMB Control Numbers 1018-0102 (expires June 30, 2017) and 1018-0153 (expires December 31, 2015).
-We may not conduct or sponsor and you are not required to respond to a collection of information unless it displays a currently valid OMB control number.
+OMB has previously approved the information collection requirements associated with Special Use Permits and assigned OMB Control Number 1018-0102 (expires 08/31/2020).
+You may view the information collection request at http://www.reginfo.gov/public/do/PRAMain.
+An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.